-Baltimore has two state-of-the-art RNLI lifeboats on station – the Atlantic 75 inshore lifeboat Bessie and the new Tamar class all-weather boat Alan Massey.
-Bessie is a 7.3 metre twin-engined inflatable with a crew of three.
-She is capable of a speed of 32 knots and can operate in winds up to near-gale force 7.
-Her larger sister, Alan Massey, is 16.3 metres long with a speed of 25 knots.
+Baltimore has two state-of-the-art RNLI lifeboats on station – the Atlantic 75 inshore lifeboat City of Bradford V and the new Tamar class all-weather boat Alan Massey.
+Alan Massey is 16.3 metres long with a speed of 25 knots.
 She carries a crew of seven and is of immensely strong reinforced plastic construction.
 Unlike previous Baltimore lifeboats she is kept permanently afloat.
+Her smaller sister, City of Bradford, is a 7.3 metre twin-engined inflatable with a crew of three.
+She is capable of a speed of 32 knots and can operate in winds up to near-gale force 7.
 The two vessels with their highly trained crews represent the latest in lifeboat technology and continue a proud lifesaving tradition at Baltimore that dates back to the early years of the twentieth century.

 In February 2012 the long-serving Tyne Class lifeboat Hilda Jarrett made way for the Alan Massey.
-Along with the inshore lifeboat Bessie , the new all-weather boat confirms Baltimore lifeboat station's position in the vanguard of lifesaving services in Ireland.
+Along with the inshore lifeboat City of Bradford, the new all-weather boat reinforces Baltimore's position in the vanguard of lifesaving services in Ireland.